soudegesu/blog/content/past/2017-02-28-pyenv-virtualenv.en.md

 ## Introduction

 I have been using pyenv only to switch versions of python in local environments.
-However, recently I have used anaconda more often.
+However, recently I use anaconda more often.
-Since ptyhon and anaconda conflict when executing `activate` command, I decided to use pyenv-virtualenv.
+Since python and anaconda conflict when executing `activate` command, I decided to use pyenv-virtualenv.

 ## Goals
-1. I want to switch python version in one machine
+1. Switch python version in one machine
-1. I also want to switch the python distribution (anaconda in this case)
+1. Switch the python distribution (anaconda in this case)
-1. I want to resolve conflict between *anaconda* and *pyenv* when I execute `activate` command
+1. Resolve conflict between *anaconda* and *pyenv* when I execute `activate` command
-    1. When I activate anaconda, I do not execute the command with full path
+    1. Activate anaconda without executing the command with full path

-1 and 2 are `pyenv`, and 3 can be solved with `pyenv-virtualenv`.
+Both 1 and 2 above are able to solved with `pyenv` and 3 with `pyenv-virtualent`.

 ## Environment
 * MacOSX Yosemite